Majorana bound states in a superconducting Rashba nanowire in the presence of antiferromagnetic order

 Due to fact that the additional branch is connected with ${\bm k}=\pi/2$ TRIM, let us analyze the properties of $\pf \left[ \mathcal{W} \left( \pi/2 \right) \right]$ for $h=0$.
 In this case $h_{\pm} = \pm m_{0}$, which gives

 One should note that in the limit $\lambda \rightarrow 0$, we have

-As we can see, SOC is still a mandatory ingredient of the non-trivial topological phase.
+As we can see, SOC is still a mandatory ingredient of the non trivial topological phase.

-The impact of the AFM order amplitude and the SOC on the emergence of the non-trivial topological phase is shown in Fig.~\ref{fig.h0_phase}.
-Interestingly, the boundaries of the non-trivial topological phase are given exactly by two circles centered on $\pm2\lambda$ with a radius $|m_0|$ [Fig.~\ref{fig.h0_phase}(b)].
+The impact of the AFM order amplitude and the SOC on the emergence of the non trivial topological phase is shown in Fig.~\ref{fig.h0_phase}.
+Interestingly, the boundaries of the non trivial topological phase are given exactly by two circles centred on $\pm2\lambda$ with a radius $|m_0|$ [Fig.~\ref{fig.h0_phase}(b)].
 When the circles overlap each other, the overlapping region is in the trivial phase (no coloring).